jouellnyc/UART/esp32_pizero/README.md

 | TX | GPIO 14 |
 | RX | GPIO 13 |

-These are again remapped because of SPIRAM usage and to remove and pin conflicts for the UART.
+These are again remapped because of SPIRAM usage and to remove any pin conflicts for the UART.
 Modify if needed.

 | ESP32 Pin | Description |
 |---|---|